NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

-Notice in the script, at the start of our with-statement (which is used to force the following computations to reside in a particular GPU/CPU), before initializing a chosen model, we define a second special function to track another important quantity special to NGC models -- the total discrepancy (ToD):
+Notice in the script, at the start of our with-statement (which is used to force the following computations to reside in a particular GPU/CPU), before initializing a chosen model, we define a second special function to track another important quantity special to NGC models -- the total discrepancy (ToD) -- as follows:

 ```python
 def calc_ToD(agent):